 03.01 Inspection Plan

-The licensees design and planning phase may begin several years before replacement.
+The licensee’s design and planning phase may begin several years before replacement.
 Historically, contracts for RV head fabrication have been issued three or more years before replacement.
 The licensee may perform install temporary or permanent modifications to transport the old and new RV heads through the plants well in advance of the selected outage.
 Significant design work and outage planning may be complete a year before the outage.
 The inspection should focus on RVHRP activities that will ensure the proper restoration of pressure boundaries of the RCS, containment systems, exclusion of foreign materials, and plant modifications that could affect plant risk during subsequent plant operation.

-No guidance
+No specific guidance

-If a 50.59 or design review related to the reactor vessel head, the review should be coordinated with the NRR Project manager for the site and given consideration as a baseline sample and initiate preparation and planning for execution of this inspection procedure.
-For example if a 50.59 or design review related to an extended power uprate (EPU) is taking place, which will require a reactor vessel head replacement, the reviews should be coordinated with the Resident Inspector Office and the regional EPU point of contact.
+If the inspector performs a 50.59 or design review related to the reactor vessel head replacement activities, the review should be coordinated with the NRR Project manager for the site and given consideration as a baseline sample and initiate preparation and planning for execution of this inspection procedure.
+For example, if a 50.59 or design review related to an extended power uprate (EPU) is taking place, which will require a reactor vessel head replacement, the reviews should be coordinated with the Resident Inspector Office and the regional EPU point of contact.
 This coordination allows sufficient notice and lead time to plan and prepare to adequately inspect the reactor vessel head replacement.

 An early review of the licensee's RVHRP scope and schedule will provide advance opportunity to identify special inspection needs and plan the design and planning phase inspections.
 For the modifications installed prior to the outage, inspection before the outage is recommended.
-About a year before the selected outage, the licensee's outage scope and schedule should be detailed enough to develop the inspection plan for review of onsite work.
+About a year before the selected outage, the licensee’s outage scope and schedule should be detailed enough for the NRC inspector to develop the inspection plan for review of onsite work.
 Historically, inspection planning has typically been performed by a region-based inspector with input from the resident inspector.

+The scope and depth of the inspection of these parts and the inspection hours credited to the baseline inspections should be in accordance with the guidance in this procedure.
+Inspection planning for the baseline inspections should consider the extended schedule for the RVHRP and the prudent management of baseline inspection hours.

 03.02 Design and Planning Inspections